| Startups | Businesses | Executives |

-Sales strategies are typically developed by a company's administration, along with its sales, marketing, and advertising managers.
+Sales strategies are typically developed by a company's administration and its sales, marketing, and advertising managers.

-Customer Relationship Management (CRM) is the combination of practices, strategies, and technologies that companies use to manage and analyze customer interactions and data throughout the customer lifecycle, with the goal of improving customer service relationships and assisting in customer retention and driving sales.
+Customer Relationship Management (CRM) is the combination of practices, strategies, and technologies that companies use to manage and analyze customer interactions and data throughout the customer life cycle to improve customer service relationships and assist in customer retention and driving sales.

 Customer Profiling is a snapshot of your current customer base.
 Your customers are separated into groups sharing similar goals and characteristics and given a score.
 The outcome is a detailed data analysis of your exact customer type, giving you the upper hand in better understand who will be more likely to purchase your services.